gvaartjes/highcharts-declarations-documentation/README.md

 }
 ```

-If you place your TypeScript source code (`*.ts`) in one of your project folders, the TypeScript compiler will automatically find and compile it and outputting JavaScript compiled code (`*.js`) to the `outDir` folder.
-Prevent with the `exclude` property that TypeScript source code is compiled from the `node_modules` folder.
+If you place your TypeScript source code (`*.ts`) in one of your project folders, the TypeScript compiler will automatically find it, compile it and output the JavaScript compiled code (`*.js`) to the `outDir` folder.
+With the `exclude` property you prevent specified folders from compiling to TypeScript, for example files found in the `node_modules` folder.

 ## Migration

 ### Migration from Definitely Typed

-If you use existing TypeScript declarations for Highcharts like `@types/highcharts`, you should uninstall them to prevent any mismatch:
+If you previously used TypeScript declarations for Highcharts like `@types/highcharts`, you should uninstall them to prevent any mismatch:
 ```sh
 npm uninstall @types/highcharts
 ```

 ### Migration from JavaScript

-For full fail-proofed development you may convert your source code to TypeScript.
+For full fail-proofed development you may convert your project's source code to TypeScript.
 The initial step is:
 ```sh
 npm install typescript && npx tsc --init
 ```